 What happens if you violate policy

-- Compliance review: We may review your business for compliance with third-party policy at any time.
+Compliance review: We may review your business for compliance with third-party policy at any time.
 If we contact you to request information related to compliance, you're required to respond in a timely manner and swiftly take any corrective action needed to comply with our policies.
-We may also contact your clients to verify compliance.
+We may also contact your customers to verify compliance.

 Report a violation of third-party policy